janpipek/boadata/README.txt

 Status
 ------
 * in (slow) development
-* version 0.2.8 is the last in 0.2 series
+* version 0.2.9 is (perhaps) the last in 0.2 series
 * version 0.3 will see a major API redesign

 Supported formats and sources